-- 4.24 We organised a series of promotion campaigns in 2018 to heighten safety awareness among employers and employees and to cultivate a positive safety culture at the workplaces.
-Some jointly with relevant stakeholders such as the Occupational Safety and Health Council (OSHC), trade associations, workers' unions and other government departments. - 4.25 The Catering Industry Safety Award Scheme and the Construction Industry Safety Award Scheme were organised again in 2018.
+4.25 We held a series of promotional campaigns in 2019 to heighten safety awareness among employers and employees and to cultivate a positive safety culture at the workplaces, with some jointly organised with relevant stakeholders such as the Occupational Safety and Health Council (OSHC), trade associations, workers' unions and other government departments.

+4.26 The Catering Industry Safety Award Scheme and the Construction Industry Safety Award Scheme were organised again in 2019.
 The two schemes were well received by the industries.